waldhari1/content-processing-solution-accelerator/docs/DeploymentGuide.md

     - This deployment will take *4-6 minutes* to provision the resources in your account and set up the solution with sample data.
     - If you encounter an error or timeout during deployment, changing the location may help, as there could be availability constraints for the resources.

 5. Once the deployment has completed successfully:

-    > Please refer to the screenshot below as a reference for the successful deployment.
-It displays the name, endpoint (Application URL), and portal URL for both the **Web and API Container Apps** for your convenience.
+    > Please check the terminal or console output for details of the successful deployment.
+It will display the Name, Endpoint (Application URL), and Azure Portal URL for both the Web and API Azure Container Apps.

     ![](./images/cp-post-deployment.png)